 Eduard (Ted) Einstein, on the other hand, is doing the exact opposite of playing the violin for French audiences.
 He dropped out of school and now runs a furniture store in Los Angeles.
 According to the available sources, he's pretty successful, so maybe you can't keep the Einsteins down.
 Source: Open Waterpedia

 Let's hope that's the only thing that runs in families.
-Herman Goering, pictured here doing an impression of Al Pacino, left a wife and daughter behind when he swallowed cyanide in Nuremberg to cheat the hangman.
-Source: Pix Shark
+Hermann Goering. pictured here doing an impression of Al Pacino, left a wife and daughter behind when he swallowed cyanide in Nuremberg to cheat the hangman.

 Edda Goering was seven years old when her father died, and she grew up with fond memories of him.
 Adolf Hitler was her godfather, and as an adult she lent her rather high-profile presence to memorials and other public functions relating to Nazi party members.
 Her unwillingness to publicly denounce her father led to the state of Bavaria refusing her the pension it normally paid the surviving descendants of Nazi officials.
 Today, Edda lives quietly, though rumor has it she moved to South Africa during the 1990s.

-Herman Goering was one thing, what with being really high in the government and having lots of non-genocide duties, but this guy is quite another.
+Hermann Goering was one thing, what with being really high in the government and having lots of non-genocide duties, but this guy is quite another.
 Rudolf Höss was the commandant of Auschwitz-Birkenau, where he sat on top of the busiest killing machine ever built.
 He was also a devoted family man whose 1947 execution left behind a wife and several children who had lived with him at the camp.
-Source: Book Cover Images